lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/03_tell_me_about_yourself.md

 The job at AECL was done in 2016 due to business change.
 One thing that I did not have a chance to do at AECL was how to do proactive instrument maintenance so that the lab can reduce instrument down-time.
 I figured it out during the layoff time while I learned R.  While I accepted a job offer as a lab scientist at LifeLabs in 2021, I quickly implemented tools in practice.
 Moreover, I conducted troubleshooting of sample preparation for the assay of steroid profile in urine.
 I performed experiments, from sample preparation, through the instrumentation, and to the data interpretation.
 The job was done due to the supply shortage of enzyme and loss money of the assay.

+While I am looking for an opportunity to return to work, I developed a troubleshooting logbook prototype based on my experience at LifeLabs to manage the troubleshooting records.

 As a person, I take my job seriously.
 I put my best efforts to the job as if I work for myself.
 As a result, I built the reputation of commitment to team success.

 My supervisor at Atomic Energy of Canada can attest that in a written reference letter.
 2) I am a good team player.
 I liked the following three quotes a lot.
 Quote #1: There is no "I" in the word team.
 Quote #2: Light the candle rather than curse the darkness.
 Quote #3: the strength of the chain is determined by the weak of the link.
 I used them to guide me at work.